check-spelling/matplotlib/doc/users/prev_whats_new/github_stats_3.3.0.rst

 * :ghpull:`17540`: Fix help window on GTK.
 * :ghpull:`17535`: Update docs on subplot2grid / SubplotBase
 * :ghpull:`17510`: Fix exception handling in FT2Font init.
-* :ghpull:`16953`: Changed 'colors' paramater in PyPlot vlines/hlines and Axes vlines/hlines to default to configured rcParams 'lines.color' option
+* :ghpull:`16953`: Changed 'colors' parameter in PyPlot vlines/hlines and Axes vlines/hlines to default to configured rcParams 'lines.color' option
 * :ghpull:`17459`: Use light icons on dark themes for wx and gtk, too.
 * :ghpull:`17539`: Use symbolic icons for buttons in GTK toolbar.
 * :ghpull:`15435`: Reuse png metadata handling of imsave() in FigureCanvasAgg.print_png().